 Northern Trust monitors stress test results on an ongoing basis to assess the potential for exceeding the base economic capital value described above.
 Northern Trust runs a number of stress tests on the foreign exchange portfolio, including quadrupling volatility, measuring at an extreme number of standard deviations, stressing correlations to extremes, taking tail averages (conditional VaR or expected shortfall), zero diversification benefit and zero correlation between spot and forward risks.
-Northern Trust runs daily a stressed VaR, which replays a severe one year period from the 2008-2009 financial crisis.
-In assessing capital adequacy, Northern Trust considers in particular the results of stress tests run weekly that reenact eight of the most severe historical events over a simulated ten day period.
+Northern Trust runs daily a SVaR, which replays a severe one-year financial crisis period of August 2008 to August 2009.
+In assessing capital adequacy, Northern Trust considers in particular the results of stress tests run weekly that reenact eight of the most severe historical events over a simulated ten-day period.